-You can make observations on the patentability of a published patent before grant.
+You can make observations on the patentability of a published patent application.

 If you think that a patent application relates to an invention which is not new or is not patentable for some other reason, then you can provide us with observations and we will take these into account when we decide whether to grant a patent.

-You can only file observations after we have published a patent application and before we grant it.
-It is recommended that you file any observations within three months after the application has been published, as we may grant a patent after this period.
+You can only file observations after we have published a patent application.
+Observations must also be filed before we grant a patent, and before we issue a notification of our intention to grant a patent.
+It is recommended that you file any observations within three months after an application is published, as we may grant a patent after this period.

 Find published patent applications

 You can view published UK patent applications using our databases, or inspect the file by appointment at our offices in Newport or London.